-It may be this year or in the next few years were a major security breach not only results in millions of consumers private or credit card information being stolen but that information that is stolen is used fraudulently on a massive scale involving millions of consumers.
-On that day, a large good company that may have been around for many decades will go out of business in a short period of time.
-I hope that day never comes but it will put out a strong wake up call about how consumers will react to these types of security violations and that other companies may do what it is required to keep us customers more safe.
+It may be this year or in the next few years where a major security breach not only results in millions of consumer's private or credit card information being stolen but that information that is stolen is used fraudulently on a massive scale involving millions of consumers.
+On that day, a large-good company that may have been around for many decades will go out of business in a short period.
+I hope that day never comes but it will put out a strong wake-up call about how consumers will react to these types of security violations and those other companies may do what is required to keep us customers safer.

-Some of the problems relate to not that the companies security software does not give warning of a security threat, but that of employees monitoring the security software do not check out the threats due to lack of time, training or skill to determine which warnings are more sever that need further investigation and which warnings that they can pass on.
-Another problem in which I read is that it takes a lot of skill to fine tune the security systems for a large company and needs to be done by experts in which are not always available and are very expensive.
+Some of the problems relate to not that the companies security software does not give warning of a security threat, but that of employees monitoring the security software do not check out the threats due to lack of time, training, or skill to determine which warnings are more severe that need further investigation and which warnings that they can pass on.
+Another problem in which I read is that it takes a lot of skill to fine-tune the security systems for a large company and needs to be done by experts in which are not always available and are very expensive.

 The Heartbleed security problem:

 One of the most recent web security problems (2014) was the Heartbleed programming flaw which caused major security concerns across the Internet.
 The widely used encryption technology that was designed to protect online accounts had a programming error for the last few years.

 When you access a website page to enter your credit card info or other private information you will see the website address starting with "https:" with the extra "s" for secure or encrypted sites.
 "Https" actually stands for "HyperText Transfer Protocol" with Secure Sockets Layer (SSL).